Bridgewater-Raynham Regional High School

 Bridgewater Raynham Regional High School, founded in 1961, is a regional high school in Bridgewater, Massachusetts, shared by the City of Bridgewater and the Town of Raynham.
 The high school, commonly referred to as B-R, relocated to a new building at 415 Center Street in 2007.
 The athletic teams are called the Trojans and the school colors are red and white.

 Academics

 MCAS

-In spring of 2019, 351 grade 10 students from the Bridgewater-Raynham Regional High School took the MCAS.
+In spring 2019, 351 grade 10 students from the Bridgewater-Raynham Regional High School took the MCAS.
 Following are the percentages of students at each achievement level: